Malha Sports Complex: Pais Arena Jerusalem

-Eisenberg Israel Tennis Center Jerusalem
+Jerusalem Tennis and Education Center

-Israel Tennis Centers has its Jerusalem courts and facilities in the complex, including a main court with a capacity of 2,000.
+Israel Tennis Centers has its Jerusalem courts and facilities in the complex, including a main court with a capacity of 539.

 Malha Mall

 The Malha Mall is a large indoor shopping mall.
 The mall, which opened in 1993, has 260 stores on 3 levels with a shopping area of 37000 sqm and 3000 sqm of office space.
 It is one of seven malls built in Israel by David Azrieli.